Towards strengthened governance

 The Lake Ohrid region is home to one of the world’s oldest lakes and is one of the most unique sources of biodiversity in Europe.
 The convergence of distinctive natural values with the quality and diversity of its cultural, material and spiritual heritage makes this region truly unique.

-Two-thirds of Lake Ohrid is located in the former Yugoslav Republic of Macedonia and is inscribed on the World Heritage List as the property “Natural and Cultural Heritage of the Ohrid region”.
+Two-thirds of Lake Ohrid is located in North Macedonia and is inscribed on the World Heritage List as the property “Natural and Cultural Heritage of the Ohrid region”.
 The integrity of this World Heritage property would be significantly reinforced by extending it to the remaining one-third of Lake Ohrid located in Albania.

 In 2012 an Advisory Scoping Mission was carried out to assess the feasibility of extending the already inscribed property to Albania.
 This mission was carried out by two Advisory Bodies to the World Heritage Committee (ICOMOS and IUCN) and was financed through International Assistance of the World Heritage Fund.